 Despite its prevalence, women see an average of 8 doctors for 10 years before diagnosis.
 During that time, many are forced to miss school, leave careers they love, abandon dreams of having children and watch their personal relationships suffer.
-They’re regularly told (erroneously) that pregnancy & hysterectomy are cures and that pain is normal or in their heads.
+They’re often told incorrectly by doctors that pregnancy & hysterectomy are cures and that pain is normal or in their heads.
 After diagnosis, they’re usually prescribed an array of drugs & undergo multiple, ineffective surgeries.

-Endometriosis or “endo” affects an estimated 176 million women and girls worldwide.
-It’s a body-wide disease that occurs when tissue similar to the lining of the uterus is found elsewhere in the body causing pain, organ dysfunction and infertility.
+Endometriosis is a systemic disease that occurs when tissue similar to the lining of the uterus is found elsewhere in the body & can cause pain, organ dysfunction and infertility.
 It’s most commonly found in the pelvis, but can also appear in the bladder, bowel, lungs, diaphragm and even the brain.
 While no one definitively knows the cause, theories include genetics, stem cells and blood & lymph system distribution.
 Inflammation is a key factor and certain environmental toxins have been linked.
-There is no cure.
-However, with the right information & resources girls and women can take actionable steps to lead healthy, vibrant lives.

 For over a decade, Shannon has produced award-winning feature films and TV series for Discovery Channel and NatGeo.
 Before that, she practiced international law and was part of the legal team that prosecuted Enron.
 She went to film school at NYU and has a law degree from Vanderbilt.